weaveworks/weave/features.md

 ### <a name="dns"></a>DNS

-WeaveDNS is a distributed DNS service for weave networks.
+WeaveDNS is a distributed DNS service for weave networks, enabling containers to address each other by name rather than IP address.
 A preview release of weaveDNS is described [on our blog](http://weaveblog.com/2014/11/04/have-you-met-weavedns/).